wipfli/maplibre-gl-devanagari-text/README.md

 ## Limitations

-- Only works with one complex script at a time.
 - You cannot use the normal RTL plugin for Arabic and Hebrew when using this plugin.
+- Line breaking might be a bit wrong in MapLibre `["format"]` expressions.

+Bug reports welcome!

 ## License